Home EV Charging Costs in California 2026: PG&E, SMUD & SCE Rates

 Level 2 EV Charger

 Consumes stored solar overnight.
-Every mile on solar is a mile you didn't pay PG&E or SCE for.
+Every mile on solar is a mile you didn't pay a Supercharger or utility peak rate for.
+Install cost: $500–$900 labor in most California homes.

-📍 Real Example: Sacramento SMUD Homeowner · 1 EV · 2 Powerwalls
+📍 Real Example: Sacramento SMUD Homeowner · 1 Tesla Model Y · 2 Powerwalls

 Monthly SMUD bill (before solar)$180–220